nori-parelius/noriparelius/content/_index.md

 I have a PhD in biophysics, although my current day job is in data analysis.

-I am an expat from Slovakia living in Norway with my Viking husband and two little wildlings.
+I am from Slovakia, now living in Norway with my Viking husband and two little wildlings.

 ## I'm not much about social media {#i-m-not-much-about-social-media}